KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/setup-atomicdex-aws.md

-# How to Setup and use AtomicDEX-API on a AWS EC2 instance
+# How to Setup and use the AtomicDEX API on an AWS EC2 instance

 ## Create the AtomicDEX setup script

 - Create a file named `atomicDEX_API_setup.txt`
+- Copy the code below into the file
+- In the code, find the text, `SEED_WORDS_PLEASE_REPLACE`, and replace it with custom seed words of your own
+  - These seed words are used to generate new blockchain addresses, and therefore the seed words should be treated like a unique password
-- Add the following code to it after replacing the text `SEED_WORDS_PLEASE_REPLACE` with your Seed words that will be used to generate addresses and the text `RPC_PASS_PLEASE_REPLACE` with a strong password you will use to authenticate yourself while communicating with the AtomicDEX-API
+- Find the text, `RPC_PASS_PLEASE_REPLACE`, and replace this also with a strong password
+  - This is used to authenticate yourself while communicating with the AtomicDEX API

 ```bash
 #!/bin/bash